hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

 ## Script Functionality

 ### 01. User input
-The script prompts the user for the following information:
+* The script prompts the user for the following information:
-   * Path to the CSV file.
+   ** Path to the CSV file.
-   * Desired output filename (including the .xlsx extension).
+   ** Desired output filename (including the .xlsx extension).
-   * Title for the line chart.
+   ** Title for the line chart.

 ### 02. Data Reading
-The script uses the _Pandas_ library to read the data from the specified CSV file.
+* The script uses the _Pandas_ library to read the data from the specified CSV file.

+### 03. Workbook and Sheet Creation
+* A new Excel workbook is created using the _Openpyxl library_.
+* A worksheet is created as the active sheet in the workbook.

 ## Steps to run the script?